ALiteralWaffle/Module-17-Regex/Develop/gist-template.md

 ### Quantifiers

-Quantifiers indicate that the previous token must be matched a certain number of times.
+Quantifiers indicate that the previous character must be matched a certain number of times.
 There are different types of quantifiers that are better explained in [Greedy and Lazy Match](#greedy-and-lazy-match).

 ### OR Operator

+OR Operator acts as a boolean, it will need to match the character it is attached to.

 ### Character Classes

+Character Classes match characters from a specified set, whether these are already existing sets or sets you define yourself.

 ### Flags

+Flags can change how an expression is read.

 ### Grouping and Capturing

+Capturing groups multiple characters together in use for extracting a substring or for referencing.

 ### Bracket Expressions